Time Value of Money – Six Functions of a Dollar

 Viewed on a timeline:

-Image of a timeline showing how deposits of $0.228591 at the end of years 1 through 4 would compound at 6 percent to one dollar in 4 years.
+a timeline showing how deposits of $0.228591 at the end of years 1 through 4 would compound at 6 percent to one dollar in 4 years.
 This image essentially depicts the same thing as the table in the preceding image, but in this case on a timeline.

-To locate the SFF, go to page 33 of AH 505, go down 4 years and across to column 3.
+To locate the SFF, go to AH 505, page 33 (opens in a new tab), go down 4 years and across to column 3.
 The correct factor is 0.228591.

 Example 1: